RCJacH/RCJacH.github.io/content/post/design/color-cubehelix.md

 ## WHERE TO GET CUBEHELIX

 You can ~~buy~~ get your own cubehelix palettes *FOR FREE* from a lot of places.
-There are some online generators that you can use if you just want the final result without the actual algorithm.
+There are some online generators that you can use if you just want a list of colors without the actual algorithm.

 [Here is the official web demo of cubehelix algorithm](http://www.mrao.cam.ac.uk/~dag/CUBEHELIX/cubetry.html).
 You have five parameters to customize, preview by clicking the refresh plots button in the middle, and get the list of floats, int8, or hex with buttons at the button.